GobySoft/goby3/src/doc/markdown/doc503_goby_coroner.md

 # goby-zeromq: goby_coroner

-It it often important to know if all the processes that are expected to be running on the robotic system are actually running and are responsive.
+It is often important to know if all the processes that are expected to be running on the robotic system are actually running and are responsive.

 `goby_coroner` regularly publishes a **request** (heartbeat) that is subscribed to by all the applications that subclass from goby::middleware::SingleThreadApplication or goby::middleware::MultiThreadApplication.
-These applications each send a **response** which is aggregated into a **report** that can be monitored by some custom process to notify someone or perform some action (e.g., restart the dead process).
+These applications each send a **response** which is aggregated into a **report** that can be monitored by a custom process to notify someone or perform an action (e.g., restart the unresponsive process).

 ## goby_coroner